Image Configuration

 Simple Configuration

-Pull from a public registry:
+Pull from a public registry using the object form:

 name: "my-app"